Please screenshot this page and send it to info@mim-essay.com

 No Partial Credit No credit given if only one correct option is selected

-Coherence Check After selecting answers, ensure the completed sentence remains coherent in both meaning and grammar
+Clarity Check After selecting answers, ensure the completed sentence remains coherent in both meaning and grammar

-Why a Target Score Matters
+Why Your Target Score Actually Matters

 Average GRE Verbal Scores for Top Universities